7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 * no extra supervision
 * information is all in the context; some people think we learn words this way
 * "She scrommed him with the frying pan" - does it mean bludgeoned or does it mean impressed him with her cooking skills?

+### Examples of t-sne

+* matches, games, races, clubs teams, players together
+* things you win together: cup, bowl, medal, prize, award
+* games: rugby, soccer, baseball, sports
+* places: US states at top, then cities in north america, then underneath are a lot of countries.
+* adverbs: likely probably possibly perhaps
+* entirely completely fully greatly
+* which that whom what how whether why